amckenna41/pySAR/pySAR/README.md

 ```
 </details>

-<details><summary><b>Generate all protein descriptors:</summary></b><br>
+<details><summary><b>Calculate and export all protein descriptors:</summary></b><br>
 Prior to evaluating the various available properties and features at which to encode a set of protein sequences, it is reccomened that you pre-calculate all the available descriptors in one go, saving them to a csv for later that `pySAR` will then import from.
 Output values are stored in csv set by <em>descriptors_csv</em> config parameter.
-Output will be of the shape N x 9920, using the default parameters, where N is the number of protein sequences in the dataset, but the size of the 2nd dimension (total number of features calculated from all 15 descriptors) may vary depending on some descriptor-specific metaparameters.
-Setting <em>all_desc</em> parameter to True means all descriptors will be calculated, by default this is False.<br>
+Output will be of the shape N x M, using the default parameters, where N is the number of protein sequences in the dataset and M is the total number of features calculated from all 15 descriptors which varies depending on some descriptor-specific metaparameters.<br>

 ```python
 from pySAR.descriptors_ import *